Partnerships

 Haitian Studies Institute at Brooklyn College

 Founded in 2016, the CUNY Haitian Studies Institute at Brooklyn College is one of the premier academic institutes for Haitian studies.
 The institute recently received a donation of artworks from the estate of Yvette Feldman, a French/Francophone professor at Columbia University for over 60 years, which included 30 Haitian artworks and her private documents highlighting her relationship with the Haitian art community.
-The small collection includes paintings by celebrated painters dating back to the 1930s until the 1990s.
+The small collection includes paintings by celebrated artists dating back to the 1930s and continuing through the 1990s.
 The institution plans to restore minimal damage to digitize the items properly.
-Also, the Program does not have a designated area on campus where they can permanently display the works to share them with the college and local community.
+Also, the Program does not have a designated on-campus area where they can permanently display the works to share them with the college and local community.
 By working with HADC, the Haitian Studies Institute looks to create opportunities for the community to engage with the works and consider how the collection enhances its broader mission.

 New Galleries at Ramapo College of New Jersey